digitranslab/jumpstart/docs/versioned_docs/version-2.30.0/getting-started/quickstart-guide.md

 - Once the development is done and you are ready to use the application, click on the **Release** button to deploy the app.
 - Finally, share your application with your end users using the **Share** button.

 Congratulations on completing the tutorial!
-You've successfully built an employee directory application and, in the process, learnt the fundamentals of ToolJet.
+You've successfully built an employee directory application and, in the process, learnt the fundamentals of JumpStart.

-To learn more about how ToolJet works, explore the subjects covered in **[ToolJet Concepts](/docs/tooljet-concepts/what-are-components)**.
+To learn more about how JumpStart works, explore the subjects covered in **[JumpStart Concepts](/docs/jumpstart-concepts/what-are-components)**.

 </div>